MakotoE/ces257-notes/README.md

     - Sexologists study homosexuals
     - What makes queers "tic"?
 Physical features, character, environment, etc.
     - Homosexuality is regarded as a mental disorder until 1973

+# Before Stonewall

+1. What sparks the evolution of gay culture (and a gay underground) in the US in the 1920s?

+A gay underground was established in San Fransisco, New Orleans, Harlem, and Greenwich Village.
+In the era of speakeasies, people met others of their kind in bars.
+Parties happened under the radar.

+3. How does WW2 serve as a way for gays and lesbians to find each other?

+Men and women serving in segregated companies could explore their feelings away from home and their families.
+Everyone was needed in the military, regardless of race or sexuality.
+Women who served had financial independence for the first time in American history and did not have to depend on a husband.

+3. Why are gays persecuted in the 1950s?
+What is going on politically and socially?

+The lavender scare during the 1950s was a time when the American government was investigating and persecuting homosexual people in the belief that they were a threat to the country.
+During this period, Eisenhower's Executive Order 10450 barred gay people from federal employment.
+As the war was over, women were expected to marry men.

+The Mattachine Society and Daughters of Bilitis, formed in the 1950s, were gay rights and lesbian rights organizations, respectively.
+They started an early uprising against the government witch-hunting.

+4. Why do you think gay bars have been a building block of the LGBTQ community

+The secretive nature of speakeasies during Prohibition meant that people could meet without (or almost without) fear of arrest.
+This tradition lived on after Prohibition.

+5. This film is old… true.
+But what did you think of hearing direct voices and testimonies of elders within the LGBTQ community?

+They seemed to have experienced both fear and joy in their lives.
+They lived through times of oppression and persecution.
+But by supporting each other in the community, they found moments of joy and comfort, and they showed this through the smiles.
+To take this away because of sexuality is, what I think, an unspeakable act.